 Any cab company can take you back to the airport.
 Far West (206.622.1717) is reliable.

 By bus: There’s a hotel shuttle bus (called the Airporter) that leaves from either end of the street in front of the baggage claim area every 30 minutes ($8.50).
 You’ll see booths at either end of the sidewalk outside the baggage claim area where you can get tickets and the schedule of departures.
 The drive to downtown is 20 minutes.
 Then the bus stops at all major hotels.
 Get off at the first stop and then take a cab from there ($10).
 For the return take a cab to the Westin Hotel downtown, and then catch the Airporter.
 Departures from the Westin are at 15 and 45 minutes past the hour except for very late at night.
 Save and subit all receipts.

 The Seattle Light Rail will take you from the airport into the U district stadium station, which is about a 10-15 min walk from the department.
 Alternatively, you can take the light rail into downtown Seattle.
-From there, you can transfer to a to an express downtown-U.W. bus, numbers 71, 72, 73 (every 10 minutes during the daytime M-F).
+From there, you can transfer to an express downtown-UW bus, numbers 43, 49, or 70 (every 10-15 minutes during the daytime M-F).
 These do much the same thing as the more lavish “Airporter bus”.
-Pay as you board, $1.25 ($2.00 at rush hour).
+Pay as you board, $2.75.
 Bus drivers do not make change.
-The ride normally takes 30 minutes.
-Add 5 minutes in rush hour.
+The ride normally takes 30-45 minutes depending on traffic.

 Once You Check Into Your Hotel